South Carolina Gamecocks football under Steve Spurrier: 2014 season

-South Carolina had won 42 games in the last four years; the best four-year stretch in program history until then had been 28 wins.
-The 2013 senior class was the most successful in school history.
-Athletic director Ray Tanner commented that, after three straight top-ten finishes, South Carolina was "as good as any program in the country".
-Subsequently, Spurrier and his nine assistant coaches were given raises and one-year contract extensions.
+The Gamecocks had won 42 games in the last four years; the best four-year stretch in program history until then had been 28 wins.
+South Carolina was one of three programs, alongside Alabama and Oregon, to finish in the top-ten in each of the last three seasons.
 South Carolina had a 2014 recruiting class that was ranked No. 19 by 247Sports, No. 14 by On3, and No. 16 by Rivals.com.
 Notable departures included Connor Shaw, Jadeveon Clowney, and Bruce Ellington, while notable incoming players included Deebo Samuel.
 Entering his tenth season, Spurrier became the school's second-longest tenured head football coach.
 Fifth-year senior Dylan Thompson, who had a 3–0 record as a starter, was named the new starting quarterback.
-The Gamecocks were picked in the preseason to win the SEC East for the first time since 2010, with Thompson having big-game experience, eight returning offensive starters, and six returning defensive starters.
-All-SEC candidates A. J. Cann and Mike Davis returned on offense, while the defense was not expected to diminish significantly despite the loss of Clowney.
+The Gamecocks were picked in the preseason to win the SEC East for the first time since 2010.
+Several key players returned on offense, while the defense was not expected to diminish significantly despite the loss of Clowney.
 The program now expected to win ten or more games annually.
 South Carolina began ranked No. 9 in the country and tied for the eleventh best odds to win the first-ever College Football Playoff national championship.

 However, for the season opener, the Gamecocks were "embarrassed" at home by No. 21 Texas A&M in a blowout, snapping their nation-leading eighteen-game home winning streak.
 The Aggies' 680 total yards of offense were the most allowed in school history.
 South Carolina bounced back with a ten-point home victory over East Carolina.
 Hosting No. 6 Georgia, the Gamecocks won a tightly contested game by three points.
 This upset put the Gamecocks back in the SEC East race.
-South Carolina traveled to Vanderbilt and initially fell behind fourteen points before rallying to win in the final minutes, despite the Commodores playing the most freshmen in the country.
+South Carolina traveled to Vanderbilt and initially fell behind fourteen points before rallying to win in the final minutes.
 Spurrier, who passed Vince Dooley for the second most SEC wins ever, concluded that his team was not good.
 Next, the Gamecocks hosted Missouri and College GameDay at home.
 South Carolina initially played well defensively and gave themselves a thirteen-point lead with eight minutes left, but ultimately lost.
 Afterwards, South Carolina dropped out of the top 25 for the first time since 2010.
 The next contest was on the road at Kentucky.
 For the second consecutive week, South Carolina held a two-touchdown lead in the fourth quarter and lost, their first loss to the Wildcats since 2010.
 By this point, the Gamecocks were 3–3 (their worst start since 2005), had the worst defense in the SEC, and were all but removed from the SEC East race.